Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 However, according to some studies and experts, thermogenic supplements can also have negative side effects, including inflammatory bowel changes and liver damage.

-This article takes a look at thermogenic supplements, including what they are, how they work and whether or not they’re safe.
+This article takes a look at thermogenic supplements, including what they are, how they work, and whether or not they’re safe.

 Additionally, we’ve included the findings of two studies published by the National Institutes of Health that present both good and bad outcomes, so you can discern whether or not to take them yourself.

-Keep in mind that this article is not intended as medical advice.
 While some findings show that thermogenic supplements may be effective, the potential outcomes can be dangerous.
 So before you try them, talk to your medical provider, first.

 Thermogenic supplements are supplements that produce heat, thereby potentially boosting your fat-burning capabilities and boosting your metabolism, explained Dr. Monica Flora, who is board certified in family medicine with a special interest in obesity medicine, and works at Adventist Health Simi Valley.

-The most used thermogenic supplements are caffeine, green tea and capsaicin, which is a chili pepper extract, noted Dr. Flora, who added that thermogenic supplements may also reduce your appetite.
+The most used thermogenic supplements are caffeine, green tea, and capsaicin, which is a chili pepper extract, noted Dr. Flora, who added that thermogenic supplements may also reduce your appetite.

 Thermogenic supplements are often used by people seeking to decrease their body weight, according to the National Institutes of Health, which noted that stimulants such as caffeine and green tea extract are often combined to achieve these effects.